dnur/acep-energy-llm/Backend/Readme.md

   ```
   Now you will have all your Python libraries installed and `main.py` is ready to be run!
 If you are using VSCode, remember to change your Python environment on the bottom right to ACEP_ENERGY_LLM to ensure that the proper environment is activated there before running the code.

+:warning: **Note:** The below is for creating a connection to a website.
+If you intend to query directly from code you DO NOT NEED to do the following.
+It is RECOMMENDED that you follow the rest of the instructions.

 <!DOCTYPE html>
 <html>
 <head>